mmistakes/minimal-mistakes/_drafts/2023-06-01-functional-error-handling-in-kotlin-part-2.md

 }
 ```

 As we can see, we can forget about the `Result` type during the composition process with this approach, focusing on the success values.
-The rising of exceptions and the use of the `runCatching` function allow us to short-circuit the computation if one of the steps fails.
+The rise of exceptions and the use of the `runCatching` function allows us to short-circuit the computation if one of the steps fails.

 What about the Arrow library and the `Result` type?
 As we saw for the nullable types, Arrow offers some exciting extensions to the type.
 First, Arrow adds the `flatMap` function to the `Result` type.
 If we are Haskell lovers, we can't live without it, and we can use the `flatMap` to compose subsequent computations resulting in a `Result`.
 Let's try to rewrite the previous example using the `flatMap` function: